aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 2 - Play It Safe Manage Security Risks/Module - 2 README.md

 - **Security Frameworks** (e.g., NIST CSF, NIST SP 800-53) are essential in developing an organization’s security posture.
 They provide guidance on managing cybersecurity risks, protecting critical data, and ensuring business continuity.
 - Frameworks offer standards, guidelines, and best practices to help reduce risk, ensure compliance, and defend against cyber threats.

-- Security frameworks like **NIST CSF** and **NIST SP 800-53** help organizations build a strong security posture by offering guidance on managing risks, protecting data, and ensuring continuity.
-They provide standards, guidelines, and best practices to reduce risks, ensure compliance, and defend against cyber threats.

 ## CIA Triad
 The **CIA Triad** is foundational for cybersecurity:
 - **Confidentiality** ensures that only authorized users can access sensitive information.